Vinothini-GenAI-QA/python-basics/README.md

 ## Topics Covered

-1.Python syntax & variables
+1. Python syntax & variables
-2.If/else conditions
+2. If/else conditions
-3.Loops (for, while)
+3. Loops (for, while)
-4.Functions
+4. Functions
-5.Working with JSON
+5. Working with JSON
-6.Mini project examples
+6. Mini project examples

  ## 🚀 How to Use